Things to do in Sligo

 Benbullen is a protected site.
 The mountain is home to many different types of animals and different types of trees.
 Some are found nowhere else in the Emerald Isle.
 Some unusual Arctic plants are grown on the mountain because of its cooler temperatures.
 Benbullen is very high up making the temperatures quite low at times on the mountain.
 A study in 2012 found that the fringed sandwort Benbullen is estimated to be around 100,000 years old.

 Do the Sligo Way Walking Trail

 This massive walking trial is some workout!
 The trail covers eighty kilometres of some unreal scenic locations, mountain ranges and green Irish landscape.
-The Sligo Way is one of the best things to in Sligo, it brings you towards the border of County Leitrim.
+The Sligo Way is one of the best things in Sligo, it brings you to the border of County Leitrim.

 The route ain’t for the faint-hearted, you see will see the beautiful Lough Talt and the massive Ox mountain range in the county of Mayo.
 You pass through plenty of woodland areas, some early Megalithic tombs and famous areas like Yeats Lake Isle Innisfree.
 It’s a walking experience that you will enjoy, it’s a savage workout if you manage to do a whole lot of the Sligo Way!

 If you wanna see a Neo-classical Greek design mansion house, head for Lisadell house while in Sligo.
 This has to be one of the best things to see in Sligo.